Tarctic/Tarctic/README.md

-Hi, I'm Tarctic
+I'm Tarctic 🤖
 I like to work on random projects and play video games
 I'm interested in Data Science, AI, Machine Learning and languages
-Feel free to contact me if you wish to collaborate :)
-Discord: Tarctic#3297

 🐾